-This provides the unconscious motivation for the current over-fascination with genetics, a negligible subject shot through with distrust of life and mechanistic control-freakishness ↩
+This provides the unconscious motivation for the current over-fascination with genetics, a negligible and corrupt quasi-science shot through with distrust of life and mechanistic control-freakishness. ↩

 This echoes one of Gurdjieff’s main points that a proper psychology and method of living will enable people to deal with life’s inevitable shocks.
-See Ouspensky’s In Search of the Miraculous ↩
+See Ouspensky’s incomparable spiritual text, In Search of the Miraculous ↩

-As psychologists Michael Meade and James Hillman put it in the title of their 1993 book, We’ve Had a Hundred Years of Psychotherapy—And the World’s Getting Worse ↩
+Psychologists Michael Meade and James Hillman say it all with the title of their 1993 book, We’ve Had a Hundred Years of Psychotherapy—And the World’s Getting Worse ↩